 - 2 tsp red food gel (I used Dr Oetker)

 - 1 tsp vanilla essence

 - Preheat the oven to 175C (fan).
 Take two cake tins (approx 20cm) and lightly grease the edges with butter or oil, then line the base of each with non-stick baking paper.

 - Chop the butter into small chunks and beat with an electric whisk until smooth.
-Add the caster sugar and vanilla essence and cream together until well combined.
+Add the caster sugar and vanilla essence, then mix again with the electric whisk until the ingredients are well combined.

 - Add the eggs to the bowl one at a time, mixing after each addition until you have a nice smooth mixture.

-- In a new small bowl, add the sunflower oil, red food gel, vinegar and sifted cocoa powder, stirring well to combine.
+- In a new small bowl, add the sunflower oil, red food gel and sifted cocoa powder, stirring well to combine.

 - Add the cocoa powder oil mix to the butter/sugar/eggs, stir to combine.
 Then add the buttermilk and white wine vinegar, ensuring everything is mixed really well.
 The mixture will be very liquid at this stage as we are yet to add the dry ingredients.
 Set the bowl aside.

 - In a large mixing bowl, add the ground almonds and then sift the plain flour, baking powder, bicarbonate of soda and xanthan gum into the bowl.
 Stir the dry ingredients for a couple of minutes, you need the raising agents and xanthan gum to be really well distributed through the flour and almonds to ensure you get an even rise when baking.